< Home

 Looking for something else?

-Case Summary: Thomas Brown
+Incident Report: Thomas Brown

 Dec 12, 2020

-On Saturday, 30 September 2000, four-year-old Thomas Brown of Hilton, Inverness, attended the Inverness Aquadome in Bught Park with his family, including his twin-sister Shannon.
+On Saturday, 30 September 2000, four-year-old Thomas Brown of Hilton, Inverness, attended the Inverness Aquadome in Bught Park with his family, including his twin sister Shannon.
 The Inverness Aquadome was operated by a private company, Caledonia Community Leisure Limited, on behalf of the local authority, Highland Council.

 Thomas was a non-swimmer.
 It was a busy Saturday at the pool, which was packed with families.
 This was Thomas’ first visit to a swimming pool and, tragically, his last.
 After a short time playing in the children’s pool, he disappeared from his parent’s view, prompting his parents to search for Thomas.
 Thomas was spotted unconscious, face-down, and under the surface of the water by other children in the Lazy River part of the pool.